shirazlinux/free-software-philosophy/content/learn/copyleft.md

 [MPL]: https://www.mozilla.org/en-US/MPL/2.0/

-A somewhat stronger example is the [GNU Lesser General Public License][LGPL], which deals specifically with software libraries.
+A somewhat stronger copyleft example is the [GNU Lesser General Public License][LGPL], which deals specifically with software libraries.
 These libraries are compiled into an aggregate software artifact, such as a shared object or static archive, and the copyleft terms applies to this entire artifact.
 However, when this is